TaylorDarneille/SEI713/16-react/react-state/lifting-state.md

 This app needs two components:
 * 1. A `List` component to display the list of fruit.
     * This component needs one piece of data: the array of fruits to display.
-* 2. An `input` to capture the filter value from the user.
+* 2. An `Input` to capture the filter value from the user.
     * This component needs one piece of data: the current value of the filter.

 #### State